cs544-wisc/f23/p5/README.md

 ## Submission

-We should be able to run the following on your submission to create the mini cluster:
+We should be able to run the following on your submission to directly create the mini cluster:

 ```
-docker build -t p5-image ./image
 docker compose up -d
 ```